Skip to Main Content

 The 2020 commissioners are listed here.

 Nine votes are necessary to approve a plan: 3 Democrats, 3 Republicans, and 3 neither.
 [Cal.
 Const. art.
 XXI, § 2(c)(5)] Each map is also subject to public referendum.
-If the commission fails to pass a map, or a map is overturned by referendum, the California Supreme Court will select special masters to draw that map; the California Supreme Court also has exclusive jurisdiction in state court for legal challenges to maps that are passed.
+If, within 90 days of the plan’s enactment, a referendum petition is signed by voters amounting to 5% of the 2020 gubernatorial vote, the plan will be submitted for referendum at a special statewide election or at the next general election.
 [Cal.
 Const. art.
-XXI, §§ 2(j), 3(b)]
+II, § 9] If the commission fails to pass a map by the deadline, or a map is overturned by referendum, the California Supreme Court will select special masters to draw that map; the California Supreme Court also has exclusive jurisdiction in state court for legal challenges to maps that are passed.
+[Cal.
+Const. art.
+XXI, §§ 2(g), 2(j), 3(b)]

 Timing